input-output-hk/plutus-pioneer-program/code/week03/README.md

 We start by making a copy of Vesting.hs and creating a new module - Week03.Parameterized.

-Now, instead of using the *VestedDatum*, we are going to paramterize the script with it.
+Now, instead of using the *VestedDatum*, we are going to parameterize the script with it.
 It makes sense to first change its name.

 ```haskell
 data VestingParam = VestingParam